Code to generate and manipulate dubins curves

 $ pip install git+git://github.com/AndrewWalker/pydubins.git

-Sampling of a Dubin’s path at finite size sizes
+Discrete Sampling of a Dubin’s path at finite step sizes

 This work was completed as part of [Walker11].